luca-s/fdsnws-download/README.md

 The [script](https://github.com/mmesim/fdsnws-download/blob/main/fdsnws-download.py) is structured in a way that it is highly customizable in order to provide maximum flexibility to the user.

 **Define Client**: The first important step is to define the [Client](https://docs.obspy.org/packages/autogen/obspy.clients.fdsn.client.Client.html) from which the data will be requested.
-In lines 33-38 the user can define either a Client from the Obspy list [e.g. ETH], or alternatively provide a password protected FDSN web service or a custom FDSN web service that doesn't require credentials.
+In the **main()** method the user can define either a Client from the Obspy list [e.g. ETH], or alternatively provide a password protected FDSN web service or a custom FDSN web service that doesn't require credentials.

 **Other parameters**: In the different functions the user can define criteria to filter the earthquake catalog, and to define the window length of the requested waveforms (*extratime*).
 The format type of the data is also flexible and can be defined in the script (e.g **SAC** instead of **MSEED**).